awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 To use this example, you must do the following:
 + Configure your distribution to cache based on the CloudFront\-Viewer\-Country header\.
 For more information, see [Cache Based on Selected Request Headers](distribution-web-values-specify.md#DownloadDistValuesForwardHeaders)\.
 + Create a trigger for this function in the origin request event\.
-CloudFront adds the CloudFront\-Viewer\-Country header after the viewer request event, so to use this example, you must make sure the function executes for an origin request\.
+CloudFront adds the CloudFront\-Viewer\-Country header after the viewer request event, so to use this example, you must make sure that the function executes for an origin request\.

 ------
 #### [ Node\.js ]